achavanga/statementprocessor/README.md

-# StatementProcessor
+# Statement Processor

 ## Overview

-The **StatementProcessor** is a microservice that processes customer statements, validates the data, and sends events for further processing.
+The **StatementProcessor** is a microservice that processes `MT940-format` customer statements files(CSV/XML), validates the data, and sends events for further processing based on the `MT940` format.
 The service checks for:
 - Uniqueness of transaction references.
 - Validates the end balance of the statements.
+  Using MT940 format `End Balance` is calculated as `Start Balance` add(+) `Mutation`.
 If any records fail validation, the application generates a report that includes the transaction references and descriptions of the failed records.

+### MT940
+The MT940 format is a standardized format used for electronic banking to exchange financial transaction details, specifically customer statement messages.
+It is part of the SWIFT (Society for Worldwide Interbank Financial Telecommunication) message types, commonly used by banks and financial institutions for transmitting account statements in a machine-readable format.

 ### Features:
 - **Java 21** and **Spring Boot 3.3.x** for the backend services.